Recurrent Memory Transformer: Results

-Baseline, Tr-XL, RMT perform perfectly in the single segment setting on copy and reverse tasks (\cref{fig:algotasks}).
-In this case models do not need recurrence because the whole sequence is available.
+Baseline, Transformer-XL (Tr-XL) and RMT perform perfectly in the single segment setting on copy and reverse tasks (\cref{fig:algotasks}).
+In this case, the models do not need recurrence because the whole sequence is available.
 When the number of segments is larger than one, non-recurrent baseline struggles to solve tasks, but both memory models demonstrate ability to retain required information from the previous segments in memory.

-As the number of segments increases, Recurrent Memory Transformer starts to outperform Transformer-XL with memory sizes less than the number of all previous tokens.
-With the number of segments up to 6 mean accuracy of Transformer-XL drops by up to 0.2 points, and with 9 segments score plunges to an accuracy score of 0.2, close to the baseline without memory.

-Associative retrieval results are similar with the number of segments up to 4.
+On Copy and Reverse tasks as a number of segments increases, RMT starts to outperform Transformer-XL with memory sizes less than the number of all previous tokens.
+With the number of segments up to 6 mean accuracy of Transformer-XL drops by up to 0.2 points, and with 9 segments plunges close to the baseline without memory.
+Associative Retrieval results are similar with the number of segments up to 4.
 RMT manages to solve the task with Transformer-XL closely behind.
 However, in the setting with 5 segments, RMT performance slightly decreases and Transformer-XL average accuracy rises higher.

+We analyze how a number of segments, sequence length, a length of training context, and memory size affect models' performance on Copy task (\cref{fig:rmt_seq_analysis}).
+As we split a sequence into more segments it becomes more crucial to be able to pass information between segments.
+We split 360 tokens of source + target sequence into multiple segments.
+In~\cref{fig:copy120} we observe that Transformer-XL performance starts to degrade and eventually falls to the baseline model performance as the number of segments increases.
+In contrast, RMT continues to solve the task perfectly.
+In a more extreme setting, when we keep memory size fixed, but increase the total length of a sequence to copy Transformer-XL fails shortly, while RMT starts to gradually degrade only after the length of 720 tokens (\cref{fig:copy360}).

-On the quadratic equations task (\cref{tab:quadratic_eq}) we have checked that it is possible to solve the task with the Transformer baseline and no segmentation used.
+On the Quadratic Equations task (\cref{tab:quadratic_eq}) we have checked that it is possible to solve the task with the Transformer baseline and no segmentation used.
 The baseline in this case defines upper bound for this task.
-Enabling recurrence with multiple segments RMT solves the task perfectly, while Transformer-XL finds the task challenging.
+With multiple segments recurrency RMT solves the task perfectly, while Transformer-XL finds the task challenging.

-Results of experiments on word-level language modeling on WikiText-103 are shown in \cref{tab:wt103}.
-In the first section with a segment length of 150, Tr-XL and RMT outperform the baseline and Memory Transformer (MT) by a large margin.
-It shows the significance of increased effective context length by Tr-XL cache or RMT memory for language modeling.

-MT is slightly better than the Transformer baseline.
-This is due to the fact that MT adds special memory tokens only to the beginning of an input sequence.
-Autoregressive MT has no way to write to memory because of the causal attention mask and, therefore, is unable to pass information between segments.
-Thus, in the autoregressive setting MT could be seen as equivalent to the prefix/promt-tuning~\citep{li-liang-2021-prefix,lester-etal-2021-power}.